-Georgian avant-garde artist, stage designer, one of the founders of the Georgian and Russian Cubo-Futurism, creator of “orchestral painting”, the variety of Ilya Zdanevich’s concept of “Vsyiochestvo” (everythingness).
+Georgian avant-garde artist, stage designer, one of the founders of the Georgian and Russian Cubo-Futurism, creator of Orchestral Painting, that is the variety in visual art of Ilya Zdanevich’s concept of Everythingness.

 He was born in 1892 in Kojori, Georgia.
 Father was of Polish descent, mother, Gamreklidze – Georgian and belonged to the old Georgian noble family.